huaminghuangtw/Evergreen-Notes/Permanent-Notes/Journey over destination.md

 The climb is always better than the view from the summit.

 Real, durable satisfaction, happiness and contentment are found in the anticipation of the achievement, not the achievement itself.
-It's the quest.
-It's the hunt.
-It's the process.
-It's the journey.
+It’s the quest.
+It’s the hunt.
+It’s the process.
+It’s the journey.

 ---